 FaceTime Audio is a little bit different.
 In order to make a voice call using FaceTime, you have to click on the FaceTime Audio (or video) button.
 If you don't do that and just click on the phone number, it will make a regular call over the cell network even if the person you call to uses iPhone.
 If Apple could make FaceTime Audio calls work the same way as iMessage, so it will be able to automatically detect whatever the person you are about to call have an iPhone, and make an FaceTime Audio calls insead, it will completely revolutionise mobile calling experience.

-Easier switching between video and audio-only conversations
+Easier switching between video and audio calling

 I hope Apple will make switching between video calls and audio-only calls easier, because now it is limited.